Product Designing Smart Rental App and Lockers

 Jan 2025 - Mar 2025

-Design a product or service that reveals the relationship between food and heritage.
+My team’s challenge was to design a product or service that reveals the relationship between food and one’s heritage.

 Researching Seattle